conan-io/docs/creating_packages/package_dev_flow.rst

     Cloning into 'hello'...
     ...

-The strategy here is that you’re testing your source method in isolation, and downloading the files to a temporary sub-folder relative to the *conanfile.py*.
-This just makes it easier to get to the sources and validate them.
 Once you’ve got your source method right and it contains the files you expect, you can move on to testing the various attributes and methods relating to the downloading of dependencies.